PhilJbt/Synak/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 **Describe the solution you'd like**
-A clear and concise description of what you want to happen.
+A clear and concise description of what you would like to see added.

 **Additional context**
 Add any other context about the feature request here.